Are you struggling to balance the benefits of natural sunlight with protective skincare?

 - Serotonin: Sun exposure correlates with hormone secretion, particularly serotonin.
 This hormone supports calm, focus and a general sense of well-being, and a dip in its secretion is involved in the development of SAD (Seasonal Affective Disorder).
 Aiming for adequate sun exposure, starting particularly in the morning hours, can be helpful for preventing the development of SAD and promoting a general sense of well-being

 - Vitamin D: Vitamin D is naturally produced in our bodies only in response to sunlight.
 But, levels of vitamin D have dipped to dangerous lows for many Americans, particularly African Americans and Hispanics.
 Is this due to higher rates of sunscreen use?
 If the sun’s UVB rays (these trigger vitamin D production) are not making it through our sunscreen (in an effort to prevent a burn), then our skin may not be responding to sunlight with its natural vitamin D production.
-Vitamin D deficiency can lead to a variety of health issues, including osteoporosis, osteopenia, autoimmune disorders, heart disease, diabetes and fatigue.
+Vitamin D deficiency can lead to a variety of health issues, including osteoporosis, osteopenia and autoimmune disorders that may require autoimmune therapy as treatment.
 Aiming for morning sunlight on arms, face and neck for 10-15 minutes about 3-4 times per week can be adequate for generating healthy vitamin D levels

 - Cancer: While we know that excessive sunlight can lead to skin cancer, moderate amounts may aid in cancer prevention.
+However, if you develop skin cancer, there are skin cancer treatments that are proven to be safe and effective.
 People who live in areas of the world with fewer daylight hours show higher rates of colon, pancreatic, prostate and ovarian cancer, as well as Hodgkin’s Lymphoma

 - Mental health: Along the lines of serotonin production, sunlight also supports healthy melatonin production, reducing excess secretion to protect against fatigue and sleepiness.
 A good balance of serotonin and melatonin can support symptom relief with depression, SAD, and anxiety-related disorders